 Substantial Deviation.
 PHA must provide its criteria for determining a “substantial deviation” to its 5-Year Plan.
 (24 CFR §903.7(r)(2)(i)

 Significant Amendment/Modification.
 PHA must provide its criteria for determining a “Significant Amendment or Modification” to its 5-Year and Annual Plan.
-Should the PHA fail to define ‘significant amendment/modification’, HUD will consider the following to be ‘significant amendments or modifications’: a) changes to rent or admissions policies or organization of the waiting list; b) additions of non-emergency public housing CFP work items (items not included in the current CFP Annual Statement or CFP 5-Year Action Plan) or change in use of replacement reserve funds under the Capital Fund; or c) any change with regard to demolition or disposition, designation, homeownership programs or conversion activities.
+Should the PHA fail to define ‘significant amendment/modification’, HUD will consider the following to be ‘significant amendments or modifications’: a) changes to rent or admissions policies or organization of the waiting list; b) additions of non-emergency public housing CFP work items (items not included in the current CFP Annual Statement or CFP 5-Year Action Plan); or c) any change with regard to demolition or disposition, designation, homeownership programs or conversion activities.
 See guidance on HUD’s website at: Notice PIH 1999-51.
 (24 CFR §903.7(r)(2)(ii)

 If any boxes are marked “yes”, describe the revision(s) to those element(s) in the space provided.